Arcadia-Science/2024-mimic-benchmarking/README.md

 This repository contains standardized datasets that we are using to evaluate protein structural alignment methods and how they impact our results.
 These datasets include the following:
 - Sets of structures for randomly selected human proteins (50,100,500,1000)
 - Sets of random selected viral protein structures (50,100,500,1000) predicted by Nomburg et al. or Viro3D
 - 'Target' protein pdbs for 4 proteins of interest (IL18BP, C4BP, IL10, EIF2A) from human, chimp, macaque, and mouse.
-These are considered positive controls.
+Viruses have been shown to mimic these four proteins.
 - 3 viral representative sequences for each of the 4 target proteins.
-These are considered positive controls.
+At least one protein in each set is the exact viral protein that was confirmed via experimentation to mimic the human protein.

 ## Installation and Setup

 This repository uses Snakemake to run the pipeline and conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/projects/miniconda/en/latest/).
 After installing conda and [mamba](https://mamba.readthedocs.io/en/latest/), run the following command to create the pipeline run environment.